Principle Investigator

 Undergraduate Students

-Calem is an undergraduate student at Queen’s University studying Kinesiology, class of 2025.
-He joined the Neuromechanics lab in the fall of 2023.
+Emilio is an undergraduate student at Queen’s University studying Kinesiology and pursuing his honour's thesis in the Neuromechanics lab.
+Emilio joined the Neuromechanics lab in the Fall of 2025.

 Alumni